-([count] of 7500 maximum characters used) The grant funds will support the special education services throughout the Oregon School District.
-Specific services identified will be training on Facilitated IEP practices, LINKS and STAR curriculum for students Ihe grant funds will support the special education services throughout the Oregon School District.
+The grant funds will support the special education services throughout the Oregon School District.
 Specific services identified will be training on Facilitated IEP practices, LINKS and STAR curriculum for students with communication weaknesses, core vocabulary implementation in the classroom, assessment of behavior and social skills along with behavior interventions.
-There will be related training for speech therapists in relation to implementing Core Vocabulary within a push-in model.
+There will be related training for specet therapists in relation to implementing Core Vocabulary within a push-in model.
 There will be paraprofessional training utilizing a newly formed partnership with Infinitec.
-There will be training relative to the use of Chromebooks in a 1-to1 setting.
-Co-Teaching best practices training will continue, as swell as co-teaching implementation training.
+There will be training to the core of Chromebooks in a 1-to1 setting.
+Co-Teaching best practices training will continue, as well as co-teaching implementation training.
 Grant funds will also provide equipment, materials and supplies for therapists, speech staff, vision teachers, and hearing staff.
-Supplies consist of consumable materials, sensory equipment, therapy equipment such as wedges, seat cushions, standers, changing tables, Dromebooks, and lap-top computers etc. The funds will provide curriculum and technology to be used in the classroom.
-Items such as computers, Unique Learning Curriculum, LINKS and STAR curriculum, APPS, Smartboards, NewsYoru.
-All have been hoard annowed News2You.
+Supplies consist of consumable materials, sensory equipment, therapy equipment such as wedges, seat cushions, standers, charometooks, and lap-top computers etc. The funds will provide curriculum and technology to be used in the classroom.
+Items such as computers, lunge Learning Curriculum, LINKS and STAR curriculum, APPS, Smartboards, News270u.
 All have been board approved.